cznno/kotlin-web-site-cn/docs/topics/data-analysis/data-analysis-connect-to-db.md

 with the [`convert`](https://kotlin.github.io/dataframe/convert.html) method, and the data is filtered to include only rows from the year 2000 onwards using the [`filter`](https://kotlin.github.io/dataframe/filter.html) method.

-## Analyze data in Kotlin Notebook
+## 在 Kotlin Notebook 中分析数据

-After [establishing a connection to an SQL database](#connect-to-database), you can use Kotlin Notebook for in-depth data analysis utilizing the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
+After [establishing a connection to an SQL database](#连接数据库), you can use Kotlin Notebook for in-depth data analysis utilizing the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
 This includes functions for grouping, sorting, and aggregating data, helping you to uncover and understand patterns within your data.